jeff1evesque/drupal-demonstration/centos7x/stig/README.md

 - `puppet/environment/development/modules/medium/`
 - `puppet/environment/development/modules/low/`

-A complimentary `status.xlsx`, within this directory, will identify which stig items have been completed with respect to the guidelines, determined by the downloaded [IASE](http://iase.disa.mil/stigs/os/unix-linux/Pages/red-hat.aspx) files.
+A complimentary `status.md`, within this directory, will identify which stig items have been completed with respect to the guidelines, determined by the downloaded [IASE](http://iase.disa.mil/stigs/os/unix-linux/Pages/red-hat.aspx) files.